laravel/docs/passport.md

     })->middleware('auth:api-customers');

 > [!NOTE]
-> For more information on using multiple user providers with Passport, please consult the [password grant documentation](#customizing-the-user-provider).
+> For more information on using multiple user providers with Passport, please consult the [personal access tokens documentation](#customizing-the-user-provider-for-pat) and [password grant documentation](#customizing-the-user-provider).

 <a name="passing-the-access-token"></a>
 ### Passing the Access Token